asr1/digital-garden/src/site/notes/Software and Technology/Web Design Patterns You Should Stop Doing.md

 Let the user type in their date of birth in a text field.
 You can validate it or restrict it, but please don't force them to click arrows dozens of times to get to the right year.

+Better yet, use a dropdown for the year and then set the date picker.

+# Login pages should default to login, NOT to register

+Users will register for your website one (1) time.
+They will log in *at least* one time.
+Prioritizing new users over existing ones makes the experience good for everyone person once and worse for the people *actually using your site.*

+Prioritize the people using your website, not newcomers.
+The extra button click doesn't matter once, but it gets *real* annoying in the long term

+## Respect Ctrl+K to insert a hyperlink

+It's a common pattern!
+If you don't respect it, the browser will treat it like ctrl+L and take over the browser box.
+Not what users expect!
 ## See Also

 [[Software and Technology/Stop Responding to mouse up\|Stop Responding to mouse up]]